Accessibility at BITS 2026

 • 494 seats plus two wheelchair-accessible spaces in Row N.

-• Seats can be removed for wheelchair users or companions.
+• Seats can be removed for wheelchair users or their companions.

-• Row O is step-free for limited mobility.
+• Row O is step-free and suitable for those with limited mobility.

 Transportation & Venue Access